sameerabit/era-biz-laravel-task/README.md

 ## Tech Stack

-This application has used following tech stack.
+This app iss running on a Docker Environment and has used following tech stack.

 ```
     PHP 8.2, Laravel 10, PosgreSQL, Docker